TristanCavelier/promy/README.md

     fulfilled(value): Promise< value >

 Produces a new resolved promise with `value` as fulfillment value.
-If `value` is a fulfilled promy promise, it just returns `value`. `Promise.fulfill` is also a fulfilled promise.
+If `value` is a fulfilled promy promise, it just returns `value`.

 ### Promise.notify()